Infinite Automaton Semigroups and Groups Have Infinite Orbits

-However, not every interesting subsemigroup of an automaton semigroup belongs to a language of generators which is finitely suffix-closed.
+However, not every interesting subsemigroup of an automaton semigroup belongs to a language of generators which is suffix-closed.
 One such example are principal right ideals: a subset $I$ of a semigroup $S$ is a \emph{right ideal} if $IS \subseteq I$ holds; a \emph{principal} right ideal is a right ideal of the form $s S^1$ for some $s \in S$.
 If $I$ is both a left and a right ideal, it is called a \emph{two-sided ideal}. \emph{Principal} two-sided ideals are two-sided ideals of the form $S^1 s S^1$ for some $s \in S$.
 The analogous result to \autoref{cor:infiniteLeftPrincipalIdealsHaveInfiniteOrbits} for principal right and two-sided ideals does not hold, as the next counter-example shows.
-Since all three types of ideals are also subsemigroups, this shows as well that \autoref{cor:infiniteSubsemigroupsHaveInfiniteOrbist} cannot be generalized to arbitrary (non-finitely generated) subsemigroups and that the requirement for $L$ to be finitely generated cannot be dropped in general. \begin{counterexample} A counter-example is given by the $S$-automaton
+Since all three types of ideals are also subsemigroups, this shows as well that \autoref{cor:infiniteSubsemigroupsHaveInfiniteOrbist} cannot be generalized to arbitrary (non-finitely generated) subsemigroups. \begin{counterexample} A counter-example is given by the $S$-automaton